boazsegev/iodine/examples/info.md

 iodine -t 1
 ```

-Now open the browser, visit [localhost:3000](http://localhost:3000) and open the browser console to test some Javascript.
+Now open the browser, visit [localhost:3000](http://localhost:3000) and open the browser console to test some JavaScript.

 First try an EventSource (SSE) connection (run in browser console):